hasanisaeed/minio-nginx-docker/README.md

 Open `/etc/host` file and add your subdomain:

     127.0.0.1       localhost
-    127.0.0.1       s3.localhost # You can rename `s3` with desiered name.
+    127.0.0.1       s3.localhost # You can rename `s3` with desired name.

 So at `/etc/nginx/sites-enabled/default` edit server_name key as `s3.localhost`.